choutaLAN/galactic-crafting-googlesheets/README.md

 Here is the outline you will need to use for the current code to work with the above-shared Google sheet.

+If you really want to try this our, but need help getting setup or understanding what the frick I am doing with the code, reach out; I am happy to jump on a call and chat through it.

 ```
 # Google Credentials
 GOOGLE_CREDENTIALS_FILE=C:\Users\[USERNAME]\[ANY FOLDER PATH YOU WANT]\[FILE NAME FROM GOOGLE].json